Program Director / Web Developer

 Michelle has been teaching Computer Science part-time at Title I public schools in Denver and Aurora since 2014.
 Prior to this she served as an AmeriCorps member at Youth Villages, where she provided individual tutoring, classroom support, and after school enrichment to youth receiving treatment for severe trauma and complex behavioral difficulties at a residential psychiatric facility in rural Georgia.

 Since moving to Denver, she has also taught workshops at the Denver Art Museum, Library 21c, and Boulder Public Library.
-She loves to create meaningful learning experiences that uplift and empower the next generation of creators.
+She loves to create meaningful learning experiences that uplift and empower the next generation of diverse creators.

 Rocío Almanza-Guillén is a specialist in media design for learning, focusing on children and their families.
 Her experience includes educational and non-profit organizations such as the Joan Ganz Cooney Center at Sesame Workshop, Televisa Foundation, OpenWorld Learning, as well as in-depth study and collaboration in programs for girls, such as Girls Inc. of Metro Denver and TECHNOLOchicas.